+A student who fails the overall cumulative assessment for a module (the minimum pass mark is 50%) may be allowed to resubmit one or more items of assessment within 3 months of the module completion date.
 The Module Review Board will determine whether you are permitted the opportunity to re-sit failed assessments.
-The marks gained for any individual module through reassessment will be capped at 50% for the purposes of calculating the overall average mark and determining classification for an award; the actual mark achieved through re-assessment will be the mark recorded on the transcript except where the re-sit is a consequence of approved Extenuating Circumstances - often referred to as a 'first-sit'.
+The marks gained will be capped at 50% except where the re-sit is a consequence of approved mitigating circumstances - often referred to as a 'first-sit'.
 The results of any resubmission attempts will be ratified at the next Module Review Board.

 If resubmission is unsuccessful, or the student fails to resubmit in the invited period, the student will fail the module and be required to retake the module next time it runs.
 Module fees will apply.

-Failure of the same module more than once or several modules in succession will result in discussion at Module Review Board and may result in termination of studies.
+Failure of the same module more than once or several modules in succession will result in discussion as Module Review Board and may result in termination of studies.